 fg - run jobs in the foreground

-Using fg to place a job into the foreground will remove its process ID from the list of those "known in the current shell execution environment"; see
+Using fg to place a job into the foreground shall remove its process ID from the list of those "known in the current shell execution environment''; see Asynchronous Lists .

 - Specify the job to be run as a foreground job.
-If no job_id operand is given, the job_id for the job that was most recently suspended, placed in the background or run as a background job will be used.
-The format of job_id is described in the entry for job control job ID in the XBD specification, Glossary .
+If no job_id operand is given, the job_id for the job that was most recently suspended, placed in the background, or run as a background job shall be used.
+The format of job_id is described in XBD Job Control Job ID .

-The following environment variables affect the execution of fg:
+The following environment variables shall affect the execution of fg: